 Network Manager provides you with event notifications from a single interface so that you can get a global view of what is happening on your network.
 You can identify and troubleshoot network problems faster than if you received the information from different tools.

 Transit Gateway Network Manager enables you to see network activity in many locations from one single dashboard.
-You can compare activity and identify inconsistencies between on-premises locations and the AWS cloud, or issues that affect several locations differently.
+You can compare activity and identify inconsistencies between on-premises locations and the AWS, or issues that affect several locations differently.

-Discover what you AWS Transit Gateway can do for your network.
+Discover what AWS Transit Gateway can do for your network.

 Instantly get access to the AWS Free Tier.

-Get started building with AWS Transit Gateway in the AWS Console.
+Get started building with AWS Transit Gateway in the AWS Management Console.